zenUnicorn/Data-Exploration-Summarization/README.md

  - Matplotlib

 ### Relevance:
-This project is made for anyone with interest in diving into the world of datascience and machine learning for aetificial intelligence
+This project is made for anyone with interest in diving into the world of datascience and machine learning for aetificial intelligence.

+Enjoy.